ietf-wg-acme/acme/draft-ietf-acme-acme.md

 whether POST-as-GET request to the URL returns "Not Found" or "Unauthorized".

-For example, suppose that the CA uses highly structured URLs that with several low-entropy fields:
+For example, suppose that the CA uses highly structured URLs with several low-entropy fields:

 * Accounts: https://example.com/:accountID
 * Orders: https://example.com/:accountID/:orderID